crystalsolenoid/QK-at-RC/src/projects/glitter-jar/index.md

 started: 2019-03-07T12:00:00-08:00
 ended: 2019-03-18T12:00:00-08:00
 status: Completed
-summary: Glitter jar using tricks instead of simulation to get a convincing effect
+summary: Glitter jar using tricks instead of simulation to get a convincing effect.
 ---

 [video]({{video}}) (framerate looks off, but you can get an idea)